AlecFessler/mocap-toolkit/README.md

 ### Video Pipeline

-The video pipeline is a single-threaded recording application driven by two signal handlers - a design that evolved from multi-threaded versions after finding that cross-core data sharing and additional synchronization complexity reduced performance.
-When triggered by the timer reaching a target timestamp, one handler queues a capture request to the camera.
-Upon DMA buffer completion, a second handler enqueues the buffer pointer into a lock-free queue for processing.
-The main loop dequeues these buffers, performs H.264 encoding, and streams the result via TCP to the server's FFmpeg instance.
-A semaphore tracking queue size prevents busy waiting in the main loop.
-The lock-free queue design is crucial, allowing the capture completion handler to safely preempt the main loop while preventing data races between components.

-Once the pipeline is running, timing between capture signal, capture completion, and frame transmission shows remarkable consistency, with the system maintaining precise 33.33ms intervals between frames.
-A timer-based disconnect mechanism closes the TCP connection after 0.3 seconds without new frames, enabling the server to detect recording completion and prepare for the next session.
-To enable precise timing analysis, a custom async-signal-safe logger captures events directly within signal handlers.
-Sub-millisecond synchronization is verified through comparing timestamps from these logs across cameras, made possible by the PTP clock synchronization across the capture network.
+The video pipeline achieves true concurrency through a signal-driven architecture built around three core components that drive the recording cycle forward: a timer signal handler for initiating captures, a camera completion callback for queueing frames, and a main loop for frame processing.
+This design evolved from traditional multi-threaded approaches after finding that the overhead of cross-core data sharing and additional synchronization complexity actually reduced performance.

+#### Signal-Driven Recording Cycle
+When a timestamp is present, the system drives itself forward through a continuous cycle.
+At the start of each iteration, the main loop calculates the next target timestamp and arms the timer, ensuring the cycle will continue.
+The loop then blocks on the semaphore, knowing with certainty that either a timer signal will arrive or a frame will become available for processing.

+The cycle flows naturally:
+1. At the precise moment specified by the timer, the signal handler fires and queues a capture request to the camera
+2. When capture completes, the camera's callback enqueues the frame to a lock-free queue and increments the semaphore
+3. The main loop unblocks and processes the frame, encoding and streaming it
+4. The loop calculates the next timestamp and arms the timer before blocking again

+This cycle continues indefinitely until the server sends a "STOP" message, which simply unsets the timestamp.
+At this point, no new timers will be armed, but the semaphore's count ensures the main loop continues processing any remaining frames before exiting, providing clean shutdown without data loss.

+#### Concurrency Without Threads
+The system achieves true concurrency but without the complexity of threading.
+For example, after queueing a capture request, the main loop can process any backlog of frames while the camera is capturing the next image.
+This parallelizes I/O with CPU operations just like threading would, but without the overhead of context switching.

+The lock-free queue enables safe concurrent access between the camera's callback and the main loop.
+The callback can safely preempt the main loop even during a dequeue operation - when the callback returns, the main loop's compare-and-swap operation detects the interruption and retries.
+This achieves concurrent access with minimal overhead in a completely single-threaded design.

+DMA transfers ensure zero-copy frame capture, with the camera writing directly to memory buffers that are then passed through the pipeline via pointers in the lock-free queue.
+This minimizes both latency and memory usage, as frames never need to be copied between pipeline stages.

+#### Precision Through Scheduling
+The process runs with maximum priority FIFO scheduling on a dedicated CPU core.
+This means any process of equal priority must wait until this one is blocking on the semaphore before it can be scheduled on our core.
+Additionally, any process of lower priority will be preempted as soon as we have a signal to handle or the semaphore is unblocked.

+The significance of this scheduling becomes clear in the pipeline's operation.
+Timing-critical operations are handled by signal handlers, ensuring immediate response to timer events and camera callbacks.
+Less timing-critical operations like encoding and streaming occur in the main loop.
+This natural separation, combined with the FIFO scheduling, means the process effectively becomes its own scheduler.

+A custom logger enables precise timestamp logging directly within signal handlers through atomic file writes and entirely reentrant string formatting.
+This avoids issues with non-reentrant functions like sprintf while providing the precise timing data seen in the logs, verifying both the frame synchronization and the low-latency signal handling.

+#### Efficient Control Flow
+The main loop's design around a single semaphore creates remarkably efficient control flow.
+The semaphore count exactly matches the number of frames available for processing, ensuring the loop only iterates when there is real work to do.
+When no frames are available, the process sleeps, consuming no CPU cycles until the next frame capture completes.

+This efficiency makes multi-core parallelization unnecessary - the process spends so little time active that the overhead of cross-core data transfer would outweigh any potential benefits.
+The single-core, event-driven design provides all the concurrency needed while maintaining precise timing control.
+In practice, frame processing typically completes within 5ms of the initial capture signal, leaving plenty of headroom within the 33.33ms frame interval.

+The consistent timing between capture signal, capture completion, and frame transmission shown in the logs verifies this efficiency.
+Each step in the pipeline executes with predictable latency, maintaining the precise 33.33ms intervals required for 30fps video while using minimal system resources.

 ### Server-Side Pipeline